Here are some questions and answers to help you prepare for your ski holiday.

 - quarantine imposed in the town or country of origin

-- closure of the ski resort or residence, chalet or hotel on the holiday dates reserved.
+- closure of the residence, chalet or hotel on the holiday dates reserved.

 These governmental or prefectural measures must be in force the day before your arrival date.
 Proof from the public authorities will be requested.
 Depending on your country of origin, it is up to you to find out about the health measures in force before you arrive and during your trip.